getgrav/grav-learn/pages/10.cookbook/03.plugin-recipes/docs.md

 Use Grav's collection-capabilities to construct a recursive index of all pages, and when indexing also gather up media-files for each page.
 The [DirectoryListing](https://github.com/OleVik/grav-plugin-directorylisting/blob/v2.0.0-rc.2/Utilities.php#L64-L105)-plugin does exactly this, and builds a HTML-list using the produced tree-structure.
 To do this, we'll create a recursive function - or method as may be the case within a plugin's class - that goes through each page and stores it in an array.
 The method is recursive, because it calls itself again for each page it finds that has children.

 First things first, though, the method takes three parameters: The first is the `$route` to the page, which tells Grav where to find it; the second is the `$mode`, which tells the method whether to iterate over the page itself or its children; the third is the `$depth`, which keeps track of what level the page is on.
 The method initially instantiates the Page-object, then deals with depth and mode, and constructs the collection.
-By default we order the pages by Date, Descending, but you could make this configurable.
+By default, we order the pages by Date, Descending, but you could make this configurable.
 Then we construct an array, `$paths`, to hold each page.
 Since routes are unique in Grav, they are used as keys in this array to identify each page.

 Now we iterate over the pages, adding depth, title, and route (also kept as a value for ease-of-access).
-Within the foreach-loop we also try to retrieve child-pages, and add them if found.
+Within the foreach-loop, we also try to retrieve child-pages, and add them if found.
 Also, we find all media associated with the page, and add them.
 Because the method is recursive, it will continue looking for pages and child-pages until no more can be found.

 The returned data is a tree-structure, or multidimensional-array in PHP's parlance, containing all pages and their media.
 This can be passed into Twig, or used within the plugin itself.
 Note that with very large folder-structures PHP might time out or fail because of recursion-limits, eg. folders 100 or more levels deep.